williameast/seed-dl/README.md

 then, inside the Seedbox, make sure to set the Path for where finished downloads go (note your seedbox username will be differnt):

-> Autotools &gt; Path to Finished Downloads: &ldquo;/home/files/seedboxusername/Completed
+> Autotools > Path to Finished Downloads: &ldquo;/home/files/seedboxusername/Completed
 > Downloads&rdquo;

 and